Cherry Shrimp Molting Problems: How To Deal With Those?

 During an unsuccessful molting, the shell doesn’t crack open around the neck area at only one point.
 Rather, the shell cracks across the whole neck, forming a circle of white.
 This white ring is the flesh of the shrimp.
 This white ring of flesh divides the old exoskeleton into two different parts.

 At this stage, the U bending of the shrimp doesn’t help it to get rid of the old exoskeleton.
-In fact, most of the cases, the shrimp fails to move freely.
-This is mainly because of the light attaching of the exoskeleton to the shrimp body.
+In fact, in most cases, the shrimp fails to move freely.
+This is mainly because of the light attaching of the exoskeleton to the shrimp’s body.

 This is mainly the White Ring Of Death.
 Shrimps that face this problem try to get rid of the old shell for a couple of days.
 After that, the shrimp often dies.
-However, a very small percentage of the shrimps can get rid of the old shell.
+However, only a very small percentage of shrimp can get rid of the old shell.

 So, don’t lose hope completely.